1Paint/GroupMe-Chat-History/README.md

 =======

 **'get_chat_history'** is an application that can retrieve and download the chat histories of GroupMe users.
 Three versions of the application exists:
-* **get_chat_history.py** - interacts with the user via a windowed GUI (requires Python and PyQt4).
+* **get_chat_history.py** - interacts with the user via a windowed GUI.
+Run this script only if you have both Python and PyQt4.
 * **get_chat_history_console.py** - interacts with the user via the command line or console.
 Run this script if you have Python but not PyQt4.
-* **get_chat_history.exe** - an executable file that does what 'get_chat_history.py' does, but can be run without needing Python or PyQt4.
+* **get_chat_history.exe** - an executable file that does what 'get_chat_history.py' does.
+Run this if you do not have Python or PyQt4.
 Obtain by downloading and extracting the .zip file in the 'executable' folder.

 Preview
 -------